It sounded like a great idea.

 So, where do the Phillies go from here as they attempt to improve and deepen their starting rotation?

 Well, they are trying to sign Zack Wheeler to work along with Aaron Nola near the top of the rotation and they continue to look for stabilizers and innings-eaters who can fill out the middle and back end of the rotation with Zach Eflin and Jake Arrieta.
+Madison Bumgarner could be a possibility.
+The Braves had been connected to him.
+Maybe that door has been closed now that they've signed Hamels.
+The Phils do have interest in Bumgarner.
+Wade Miley is another free-agent lefty would could help the righty-heavy Phillies.

 Click here to download the MyTeams App by NBC Sports!
 Receive comprehensive coverage of your teams and stream the Flyers, Sixers and Phillies games easily on your device.